elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-imagination-in-understanding-brain-function-and-structure.md

 url: /learn/psychology/questions/what-is-the-role-of-imagination-in-understanding-brain-function-and-structure
 score: -1.0
 related_article1:
-    id: 116490
-    title: >-
-        What is the function of the autonomic nervous system within the peripheral nervous system?
-    subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-function-of-the-autonomic-nervous-system-within-the-peripheral-nervous-system
-related_article2:
     id: 116482
     title: >-
         What are the key components of brain anatomy involved in neural communication?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-key-components-of-brain-anatomy-involved-in-neural-communication
+related_article2:
+    id: 116492
+    title: >-
+        What mechanisms are involved in coordinating movement within the nervous system?
+    subject: Health Studies
+    url: /learn/health-studies/questions/what-mechanisms-are-involved-in-coordinating-movement-within-the-nervous-system
 related_article3:
-    id: 116479
+    id: 116503
     title: >-
-        How do the soma and axon work together to send messages in neurons?
+        How do the different lobes of the brain interact to perform complex tasks?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-the-soma-and-axon-work-together-to-send-messages-in-neurons
+    url: /learn/psychology/questions/how-do-the-different-lobes-of-the-brain-interact-to-perform-complex-tasks
 related_article4:
-    id: 116492
+    id: 116500
     title: >-
-        What mechanisms are involved in coordinating movement within the nervous system?
+        What are the latest research findings on neuroplasticity and its implications?
-    subject: Health Studies
+    subject: Psychology
-    url: /learn/health-studies/questions/what-mechanisms-are-involved-in-coordinating-movement-within-the-nervous-system
+    url: /learn/psychology/questions/what-are-the-latest-research-findings-on-neuroplasticity-and-its-implications
 related_article5:
-    id: 116484
+    id: 116479
     title: >-
-        What role does the neocortex play in brain function?
+        How do the soma and axon work together to send messages in neurons?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-neocortex-play-in-brain-function
+    url: /learn/psychology/questions/how-do-the-soma-and-axon-work-together-to-send-messages-in-neurons
 ---

 &nbsp;